shreerang6921/Hardhat-Fund-me-fcc/README.md

 # Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project was made while following FCC blockchain course and demostrates use cases for hardhat with a fund me smart contract.

 Try running some of the following tasks: